tomwaldnz/HomeAssistantExamples/README.md

 ## Room / Area Controls
 A useful feature I developed is what I call "Room Controls".
 This lets me simply enable or disable automations for a room or resource using simple toggles.
 Each automation checks the toggle state as a condition.

+## Dashboards
+I've included my main Airtouch dashboards.
+One is the one I use every day when I want to turn it on, off, change temperatures, etc, beyond what the automations do.
+The other is to control the Airtouch built in on / off timers, which is new and I use rarely.

 ## Important Recommendation
 It's strongly recommended you read all the README files in each folder that you use resources from.
 If you don't do that you'll probably have significant problems.